Greeting Card Mentality

 “So don’t worry about these things, saying, ‘What will we eat?
 What will we drink?
 What will we wear?’
 These things dominate the thoughts of unbelievers, but your heavenly Father already knows all your needs.
 Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need. ” (Matthew 6:31-33 NLT)

+Below is an acrostic I learned from Dr Bill Gillham.
 Based on the above Scripture, ponder each word in the following statement; I Will Do It All For You.

 I – God